collabnix/pico/kafka/producer-consumer.md

 Two entries needed to be changed:
 - topic name(which you must have supplied during the initial Kafka cluster configuration)
-- bootstrapper server IP pointing to your
+- bootstrapper server IP pointing to your Kafka Broker

 ```
 import sys